Kisoboka Africa: Empowering vulnerable households to live more sustainable lives

 Since Kisoboka’s inception, we have continued to consult beneficiaries on how we can improve our programs to ensure we are working to service community needs effectively.

-Our future goal as Kisoboka Africa is to scale our work across Uganda so that Ugandans living in underserved areas have the opportunity to be empowered and can access resources to meet their own needs including financing children’s education, having decent homes and affording healthcare.
+Our main future goal is to scale our work across Uganda so that Ugandans living in underserved areas have the opportunity to be empowered and can access resources to meet their own needs including financing children’s education, having decent homes and affording healthcare.

 We have plans of setting up an innovation centre in the rural Lwengo district to offer youth a safe creative space which is well-equipped to support their innovation, incubate their business ideas and support them to realise their full potential.

 Why do you think it’s important for young people to be equal partners in driving change in the world?

 Young people constitute the majority of the population the world over, particularly here in Africa, and face very many challenges that are unique to them.
 As a result, they need to be involved in the designing, implementing and monitoring of policies and programs, because they understand their challenges better.

 What are your top 3 tips for young people who have a great idea, but are wondering how to get started?